Spock's Brain: Production

-Although the episode's story and teleplay were formally attributed under Writers Guild of America West rules to former Star Trek producer Gene L. Coon (who specifically wrote its germinal pitch; initial story outline; and a sequence of first, second and revised second draft teleplays) under his "Lee Cronin" pseudonym (intended to telegraph his dissatisfaction with the final episode [while likely also attenuating potential career setbacks from his propinquity to the work] in a manner analogous to the Alan Smithee and Cordwainer Bird pseudonyms), incipient showrunner Fred Freiberger contributed a revised story outline in between Coon's first and second drafts that radically altered the gestation of the episode.
+Although the episode's story and teleplay were formally attributed under Writers Guild of America West rules to former Star Trek producer Gene L. Coon (who specifically wrote its germinal pitch; initial story outline; and a sequence of first, second and revised second draft teleplays) under his "Lee Cronin" pseudonym (as he was under contract with Universal Studios and contractually unable to write for other studios), incipient showrunner Fred Freiberger contributed a revised story outline in between Coon's first and second drafts that radically altered the gestation of the episode.
 Thereafter, the final draft teleplay was written by Freiberger-era story editor Arthur H. Singer.
 Freiberger finally contributed a revised final-draft teleplay and additional page revisions during the production period.

 In Coon's April 1968 story outline, Spock's brain is taken by a group of Nefelese antagonists (led by a male named Ehr Von) during a survey of the surface of an asteroid.
 There is no reference to the Teacher.
 Upon making contact with Spock's brain, Kirk instructs the brain to go into the slon porra, a Vulcan state of complete mental control.
 Although McCoy studies advanced Nefelese medical techniques that ultimately enable the restoration of Spock's body (in tandem with his preexisting knowledge of Vulcan and human medicine), this is done without any human–machine interface.
 Additionally, upon the completion of the surgery, Spock experiences side effects due to the reversal of several nerve endings, forcing him to laugh when he wants to sneeze; these complications (constituting a soupçon of Coon's characteristic levity) are ultimately surmounted through his mental discipline.